Septic Tank Bacteria: The Key to Septic Tank Management

 3. Preventive Measures: Install smoke detectors and fire alarms near the septic system.
 These devices can provide early warnings in case of nearby wildfires, helping homeowners take appropriate actions to protect their properties.

-4. Emergency Preparedness: Have an emergency plan in place that includes specific instructions for handling septic system-related issues during a wildfire or evacuation.
-This will ensure the safety of both residents and the environment.As part of your emergency prep plan, A case of the BioForce Combo Special must be included and stocked in a safe place BEFORE any wildfire so you can get your septic tank and drainfield/leachfield up and working before a inspection of the system.
-After an Oregon wildfire, You want to be ready to move back in and get your home back to normal ASAP.
-The one year supply pac’s of the water soluble BioForce Bacterial Waste Liquefier goes into your toilet if you can flush once a week and one of the 4 gallons of the BioForce liquid goes into your D-Box before your Leachfield.
+4. Emergency Preparedness: Have an emergency plan in place.
+It should include specific instructions for handling septic system-related issues during a wildfire.
+This will ensure the safety of both residents and the environment.
+As part of your emergency prep plan, include a case of the BioForce Combo Special.
+Stock it in a safe place BEFORE any wildfire.
+This will enable you to get your septic tank and drainfield/leachfield up and working before an inspection of the system.
+After an Oregon wildfire, be ready to move back in.
+Get your home back to normal as soon as possible.
+The one year supply pac’s of the water soluble BioForce Bacterial Waste Liquefier goes into your toilet.
+This should be done if you can flush once a week.
+One of the 4 gallons of the BioForce liquid goes into your D-Box before your Leachfield.

 Conclusion